 Metabolic syndrome refers to a set of disease risk factors that appear to increase the risk of cardiovascular disease and type 2 diabetes.
 It is also known as insulin resistance syndrome.

-According to the AHA, a doctor will often consider metabolic syndrome if a person has at least three of the following five symptoms:
+According to the AHA, a doctor will often consider metabolic syndrome if a person has

 - Central, visceral, abdominal obesity, specifically, a waist size of more than 40 inches in men and more than 35 inches in women

 - Fasting blood glucose levels of 100 mg/dL or above

 - Blood pressure of 130/85 mm/Hg or above

 - Blood triglycerides levels of 150 mg/dL or higher

 - High-density lipoprotein (HDL) cholesterol levels of 40 mg/dL or less for men and 50 mg/dL or less for women

 Diagnosis initially aims to identify those people who could be at risk of metabolic syndrome, but who may benefit from lifestyle modifications rather than drug treatments.

 High blood glucose levels, high blood pressure, and lipid and cholesterol abnormalities can often be targeted early with lifestyle measures.

 However, some people may already be using medication for some aspect of metabolic syndrome, such as high blood pressure, when they receive their diagnosis.